lexman/ex-continuous-processing/README.md

 ## Conclusion
-With a Makefile, some tests, travis-ci and a bit of maintenance we can achieve **continuous processing** to provide up-to-date quality data.
+With a Makefile, some tests, travis-ci and a bit of maintenance we can achieve **continuous processing** to provide up-to-date quality data : anyone can contribute through the well know process of pull-request and validation and publication of datasets will be automatic.
-It's very well suited for small data (less then 300 MB) and short processing (less 10 minutes) where you can start from scratch, which is perfect for core datapackges !
+It's very well suited for small data (less then 300 MB) and when the whole processing is short (less 10 minutes), That's why it is perfect for core datapackges !

-The inpatients will implement this tutorial from the shorter [cheat sheet](cheat-sheet.md) !
+The impatient will implement this tutorial from the shorter [cheat sheet](cheat-sheet.md) !